 In another episode, Jasmine's dad Tom condemned his wife for downloading music not for any moral reason, but out of an irrational fear of being caught and sent to prison (and then being anally raped).

-The South Park parody has the kids download music from the Internet, but their house, within seconds of doing it is then stormed by FBI agents as if they were Waco or something.
+The South Park parody has the kids download at most 2 songs from the Internet, but their house, within seconds of doing it is then stormed by FBI agents as if they were Waco or something.
 Afterward, the lead FBI agent takes them around the houses of various musicians who, as a result of illegal downloading, are now forced to buy slightly less glamorous private jets (ones without a remote control for the surround sound plasma screen TV and DVD entertainment system), not being able to buy a french polynesian island , or waiting a few weeks for luxuries rather than buying them now, as if it were a Christmas episode and the villain was being shown all the orphanages that were suffering as a result of his stinginess.

 That really weird Anvilicious episode of The Proud Family.
 Penny meets a mysterious, The Matrix-like stranger who turns her ridiculously old computer that can only play Pong into some kind of super computer by... moving some stuff around.
 Yeah.
 Then he shows her THE INTERNET and the magical stash of evil illegal music it contains.
 Soon, the whole world knows about it and the music companies don't make any money anymore.
 It also compared downloading music to using drugs.
 Then, the police surround her house and they show a musician who has actually gone broke because of piracy.
 Penny tells the Matrix-kid to bugger off and then this makes everything all right.
 The episode ends with no conclusion other than Penny putting on a pair of sunglasses, jumping out her window and flying off into the sky.
 This episode can perhaps be described like the South Park example listed above, except played completely straight.